Kilwa Kisiwani

 Kilwa Kisiwani ('Kilwa Island') is an island, national historic site, and hamlet community located in the township of Kilwa Masoko, the district seat of Kilwa District in the Tanzanian region of Lindi in southern Tanzania.
 Kilwa Kisiwani is the largest of the nine hamlets in the town of Kilwa Masoko and is also the least populated hamlet in the township with around 1,150 residents.

+Historically, it was the center of the Kilwa Sultanate, a medieval Swahili sultanate whose authority at its height in the 13th, 14th and 15th centuries stretched the entire length of the Swahili Coast.
 At its peak in the Middle Ages, Kilwa had over 10,000 inhabitants.
 Since 1981, the entire island of Kilwa Kisiwani has been designated by UNESCO as a World Heritage Site along with the nearby ruins of Songo Mnara.
-Despite its significant historic reputation, Kilwa Kisiwani is still home to a small and resilient community of natives who have inhabited the island for centuries.
+Apart from its significant historical reputation, Kilwa Kisiwani is still home to a small and resilient community of natives who have inhabited the island for centuries.
 Kilwa Kisiwani is one of the seven World Heritage Sites in Tanzania.
 Additionally, the site is a registered National Historic Site of Tanzania.

 Geography

 Kilwa Kisiwani Island lies 9 degrees south of the equator.
-The island is 23 km in circumference and the total land area is 12 sqkm.
-On the west part of the island is the Mavuji River estuary.
-On the south part of the island lies the Sagarungu sound and to the east lies the Indian Ocean.
+The island is 23 km in circumference, and the total land area is 12 sqkm.
+On the western part of the island is the Mavuji River estuary.
+On the southern part of the island lies the Sagarungu sound, and to the east lies the Indian Ocean.